-Exclusive: Nevada gambling regulator probes Las Vegas Sands over front gamblers
+Nevada gambling regulator probes Las Vegas Sands over front gamblers

-WASHINGTON Nevada's state gambling regulator is investigating allegations that Las Vegas Sands Corp casinos allowed high-stakes Chinese players to bet millions of dollars in other people's names, according to people directly familiar with the investigation.
+WASHINGTON (Reuters) - Nevada's state gambling regulator is investigating allegations that Las Vegas Sands Corp casinos allowed high-stakes Chinese players to bet millions of dollars in other people's names, according to people directly familiar with the investigation.

-The Nevada Gaming Control Board "has made inquiries related to this matter and we've responded in a timely and transparent matter, as we always do," said Ron Reese, a Sands spokesman.
+The Nevada Gaming Control Board "has made inquiries related to this matter and we've responded in a timely and transparent manner, as we always do," said Ron Reese, a Sands spokesman.

 As Las Vegas has sought to draw wealthy Chinese baccarat players, some casinos have allowed high-stakes players to gamble through frontmen who would sign the credit paperwork, a Reuters investigation published last month found.